-Company and Farm Name Location Date of Report

-Form to be filled out by witness.
-Please print.

-Please list all animal welfare infractions witnessed including date, time, location of incident(s), incident details and employees involved.
-Be specific and include reference to the American Humane Certified[TM] Animal Welfare Standards Audit Tool item # (example: M15) if possible.
-Use back of form or additional paper if necessary and attach any relevant backup documentation.

-➤ I, the undersigned, witnessed the above animal welfare infractions.

-Printed name: Date: Date:

-NOTE: This form may be submitted in confidence to: American Humane Farm Program, 1400 16th Street NW, Suite 360, Washington, DC 20036 or fax: 202-450-2335.
-Questions in regards to reporting farm animal welfare issues may be directed to: 800-227-4645.

-IF POSSIBLE, PLEASE COMPLETE THE FOLLOWING:

-(witness) on (witness) (date) I received the above report from (date) Printed name of supervisor
+Company and Farm Name Locat .ion Date of Report Form to be filled out by witness.
+Please print. employees involved.
+Be specific a and include reference to the ample: M15) if possible.
+Us American Hun on of incident(s), incident details and nane CertifiedTM Animal Welfare or additional paper if necessary and atta ich I, the undersigned, wi Printed name: Signature: Date: NOTE: This form may be submitted 1400 16 th Street NW, Suite 360, animal welfare issues may be directly Washington, DC 20036 or rm Program, 35.
+Questions in regards to reporting fa rm IF POSSIBLE, PLEASE COMPLI ETE THE FOLLOWING: I received the above report from (witness) Printed name of supervisor Signature (date)